 How to Stop Exchange Server from Recreating Meetings?

 Not knowing how to stop the Exchange server from recreating meetings can be quite frustrating.
-No one wants their calendar to be full of cutters.
-However, that’s exactly what happens if your Exchange server re-creates a meeting that is no longer part of your calendar.
+No one wants their calendar to be full of “duplicates” or “phantom entries”.
+However, that’s exactly what I had to deal with when my Exchange server re-created a meeting that was no longer part of my calendar.

-What Users Should Do to Stop Exchange Server from Recreating Meetings?
+What Users Can Do to Stop Exchange Server from Recreating Meetings?

 Check your Outlook Calendar for any lingering meeting invites.
 This is a common occurrence when an employee changes roles inside an organization.